-Your Wheaten should be ‘fasted’ (not eat eight hours before the blood test), otherwise spurious results may occur.
+Before testing, your Wheaten should be ‘fasted’ (not eat eight hours before the test), otherwise spurious results may occur.
 Important - drinking water should be available at all times.

 If you or your Veterinarian suspects RD or Addison’s, the following tests can be undertaken:

 These diseases can be difficult to diagnose and can be confused with each other.
 Here are some of the similarities and differences.

 Source: 1999 ACVIM PROCEEDINGS: Soft Coated Wheaten Terrier PLE-PLN; Meryl P. Littman VMD DACVIM, Philadelphia PA